 RIPL specialises in the diagnosis and management of unusual or hazardous infectious diseases present in the UK or imported into the country.

-RIPL provides medical and laboratory specialist services to the NHS and other healthcare providers in 3 main areas:
+RIPL provides medical and laboratory specialist services to the NHS and other healthcare providers and can also:

 RIPL doesn’t provide services directly to patients.

 The National leptospirosis service (NLS) offers a coordinated approach to patient centred diagnostics across 2 sites:

 - RIPL (PHE Porton) provides PCR and IgM diagnostic service

 - Bacteriology Reference Department (BRD, PHE Colindale) provides serology and confirmatory testing, on referral from RIPL only

 The single port of entry for testing and clinical information will be at RIPL.